twmr/dashboard-table.el/README.md

 ## Installation

-This package is not yet available via MELPA.
+As of 2022-01-05 the package is not yet available in a package repository and has to be installed manually with `package-install-file`.

 ## Usage